Syracuse City School District

 New York State Fair Facility

-Right after Thanksgiving we set up our donation and receiving center at the New York State Fair Center of Progress Building.
+Right after Thanksgiving we set up our donation and receiving center at the New York State Fair Agriculture Building.
 For approximately 30 days, volunteers repair bicycles that come in on a daily basis from hundreds of individuals who are generous enough to take the time to load their vehicles and donate their bicycles to our program.
-As bicycles enter the Center of Progress Building we immediately sort and label bicycles that we will be able to repair from bicycles we will use for parts.
+As bicycles enter the Agriculture Building, we immediately sort and label bicycles that we will be able to repair from bicycles we will use for parts.
 Having this space to do this is essential.
 Without the help from the leadership of the New York State Fair, we would never be able to repair and produce thousands of bicycles.

 Syracuse Department of Public Works